monkeyyey/stealth_donkey/README.md

 Our current Agent Server is created using Flask.

 ### 2. Executing OS commands using code
-Most of the functionalities are made possible by using OS commands <br />
+Most of the functionalities are made possible by using OS commands <br /> <br />
 Python:
 ```
 os.system("<Command>")